FluxML/fluxml.github.io/blogposts/2023-06-07-metalhead-v0.8.md

 The “high-level” interface caters to users who want a quick start and usually want to work with pre-trained models, either as feature extractors or to fine tune for transfer learning tasks.
 The notable improvement here has been that all of these functions now expose three keyword arguments mandatorily – `inchannels`, `nclasses`, and `pretrain`.
 The other big change is that there are no more default model configurations, doing away with ambiguous notation like `ResNet()`, which meant ResNet-50 in Metalhead v0.7.
 This work landed in [https://github.com/FluxML/Metalhead.jl/pull/190](https://github.com/FluxML/Metalhead.jl/pull/190).

-### New age training techniques at the mid level interface
+### Modern training techniques at the mid level interface

 The “mid-level” interface allows users looking for more advanced options to start working with models that offer a little more out of the box, without compromising on user ease.
 In particular, the ResNet family of models has undergone a *huge* revamp, with support for many new modifications added in [https://github.com/FluxML/Metalhead.jl/pull/174](https://github.com/FluxML/Metalhead.jl/pull/174).
 These modifications include a large number of recent advancements from papers such as [Bag of Tricks](https://arxiv.org/pdf/1812.01187):